tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_cluster/README.md

   nonce overflows, it will start from a different initial value.
 Over time, as different miners drift in frequency, and have different start times, the nonce ranges start to overlap.
-So this is not a problem for single-chip clusters.
+So this is not a problem for single-chip clusters, they could use any number.

-* Miners should probably run at the same hashrate, to cover the nonce space evenly.
+* Miners should probably run at roughly the same hashrate, to cover the nonce space evenly.

 Current implementation